Universal Stylus Pen for Android: The Ultimate Guide

 Build Quality and Ergonomics

-A stylus should feel good in your hand.
+A stylus should feel comfortable in your hand.
 Look for:

 • Material: Aluminum or other durable metals feel premium and last longer.